adriaq/Department-Simulator/README.md

 There's 3 resources and 4 projects to level up.
 Each project level gives a new ability.
 To play, each team must have a sheet with all the levels and actions explained

+The game is [here](https://drive.google.com/open?id=1vg_5O8TXcI17hTKoixKVpq9wqqr2NL7hRC9R3AUll-M).
+Make a copy in your drive and play there

 ## How to play